ayush-2810/Cpp-Data-Structures/README.md

 A Graph consists of a finite set of **vertices(or nodes)** and set of Edges which connect a pair of nodes.
 Graphs are used to solve many **real-life problems**.
 Graphs are used to represent networks.
 The networks may include paths in a city or telephone network or circuit network.
 Graphs are also used in social networks like linkedIn, Facebook.
 For example, in Facebook, each person is represented with a vertex(or node).
 Each node is a structure and contains information like person id, name, gender, locale etc.

-   - **BFS** : This file contains the bfs traversal of the graph.BFS is level wise printing of the nodes.
+   - **BFS** : This file contains the bfs traversal of the graph.BFS is level wise printing of the vertices.

   - DFS : This file contains the dfs traversal of the graph.DFS is depth wise printing of the vertices.